passport/www.passportjs.org/books/tutorials/google/prompt.md

 module.exports = router;
 ```

-Next, we need to add this route to the app.
-Open `'app.js'` and `require` the
+Next, add these route to the app.
+Open `app.js` and `require` the newly created
-newly created auth routes at line 10, below where `'routes/index'` is
+auth routes at line 10, below `require('routes/index')`.
-`require`'d:

 ```js
 var indexRouter = require('./routes/index');
 var authRouter = require('./routes/auth');
 ```

-Continuing within `'app.js'`, use the newly `require`'d `authRouter` at line 27,
+Continuing within `app.js`, `use()` the newly `require()`'d `authRouter` at line
-below where `indexRouter` is `use`'d.
+27, below `app.use('/', indexRouter)`.

 ```js
 app.use('/', indexRouter);
 app.use('/', authRouter);
 ```

-The login page has been added to our app!
-Let's see how it looks.
+The signin page has been added to the app!
+See how it looks by starting the

-Start the server:
+server.

 ```sh
 $ npm start
 ```

-And open [http://localhost:3000](http://localhost:3000) and click "Sign in."
-We
+Open [http://localhost:3000](http://localhost:3000) and click "Sign in."
+You
 are prompted to sign in, but there's no place to choose Google.

-For that we need a button.
-Let's add that now.
+Add a button which will allow the user to sign in with Google.
+Open

-Open `'views/login.ejs'` and add the form at line 15, below the "Sign in"
+`views/login.ejs` and add a link at line 15, below the "Sign in" heading.
-heading:

 ```html
 <h1>Sign in</h1>
 <a class="button google" href="/login/federated/google">Sign in with Google</a>
 ```

 Refresh the page.
-We've now got a login page that prompts the user to sign in
+The app now has a signin page that prompts the user to sign in
 with Google.
-Next, we will [redirect the user to Google](../redirect/).
+Next, you will [redirect the user to Google](../redirect/).